 You’re in luck!
 Here be some cheeky pic snapped on set, though be warned: they’re not confirmed to be genuine…

-Where was the movie filmed?
+Where was Star Wars: Episode VIII filmed?

 Pinewood Studios, as we’ve established, while addition filming has taken place in Dubrovnik, County Donegal, Florida and Skellig Michael in Ireland.

-Have any plot details been released yet?
+What plot details been released yet?

 As Gary Barlow suggested, producers are famously tight-lipped about any details from the Star Wars films, but a few hints have trickled out.